desenvolvedorIcotrade/App.bot/blog/_posts/2018-03-25-live-updates.md

 use cases we don't think you want dependency updates in the middle of the day.
 Live updates are there if you want them, though.

-**Note:** For now the "live" update schedule is only available for Ruby, Python, PHP and Elixir dependencies.
-We'll be rolling it out for JavaScript in the next few days.
+**Note:** For now the "live" update schedule is not available for Docker, Java, or git submodule dependencies.

 🍸